lawrie/blackicemxbook/BlackSoC/BlackSoC.md

 # BlackSoC

-This SoC that this book will concentrate on is [BlackSoC][] which is derived from [icoSoC][], which itself was derived from Clifford Wolf’s [picorv32][] SoC.
+Another [picorv32][] based Risc-V SoC that is available on Blackice Mx is [BlackSoC][] which is derived from Clifford Wolf's [icoSoC][].

-BlackSoC is introduced early in this ebook as it is used to access a lot of hardware.
-That is because devices that use complex I2C or SPI protocols are much easier to access in C than in Verilog.
+BlackSoC differs from PicoSoC in that it is a SoC generator, using a python program to generate the top-level Verilog file, an include file for the make file, the pcf files, C header files and other files.

-BlackSoC and icoSoc on which it is based, consist of a picorv32 Risc-V implementation plus a set of Verilog modules with a standardised interface that can be used by Risc-V program written in C (or another language).
+BlackSoC (and icoSoc on which it is based) consist of a picorv32 Risc-V CPU plus a set of Verilog modules with a standardised interface that can be used by Risc-V programs written in C (or another language).

 The modules are accessed via a memory-mapped API.
 Corresponding to each Verilog module is some simple standardised python code that generates the C API code for accessing the module.
+Most of the modules implement protocols sicg as I2C, SPI or UART, or specific peripheral such as LED panels.

+All the user needs to write to generate the hardware is a simple configuration file (icosoc.cfg) that specifies what modulules are required, which pins they are connected to and any necessary parameters for them.

+BlackSoC is rather easier to use than PicoSoc if you just want to use existing modules and it is not hard to define new modules.
+It is not as fast or configurable as the SpinalHDL SaxonSoC, which is introduced later in this book.

+The version of BlackSoC on Blackice Mx uses a small bootloader in BRAM to load the user program over the UART (dev/ttyACM0).
+The program is loaded into SDRAM and executed from there.
+Flash memory is not currently used.
+The SDRAM controller used was written by Dan Gisselquist.

 [BlackSoC]:					https://github.com/lawrie/icotools/tree/master/icosoc
 [icoSoC]:					https://github.com/cliffordwolf/icotools/tree/master/icosoc